SofiaNords/beach-club/README.md

 The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/SofiaNords/beach-club)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu..
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "Deploy from a branch".
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published site [Tjuvkil Beach](https://sofianords.github.io/beach-club/) in the "GitHub Pages" section.

 ### Forking the GitHub Repository

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/SofiaNords/beach-club)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.